-You should be able to use the driver with KUKA robots even when you use external axes such as a turntable.
-On the other hand, it is recommended to use a numbered coordinate system or a coordinate system with the correct machine definition that is already defined on your robot controller.
+You should be able to use the driver and the post processor with KUKA robot controllers even if you have external axes such as a turntable.
+We recommend you use a numbered coordinate system or a coordinate system with the correct machine definition that is already defined on your robot controller.

-You may need to manually change the $BASE variable with your driver to be the origin of your turntable if you have a turntable synchronized with your setup.
-For example, if you have the BASE_DATA index 9 available, you should use the following code.
+You may need to manually change the $BASE variable with your post processor or driver to be the origin of your turntable if you have a turntable synchronized with your robot arm.

 ;--------